tarunbatta/simplecleanup/docs/webstore-listing.md

 The history permission is essential for Simple Cleanup to access and clear the user's Browse history, a core feature of its data cleanup capabilities.
 This allows users to remove records of visited webpages.

-### storage

-The storage permission is required to persist user preferences and settings within Simple Cleanup (e.g., which data types to clear by default, custom cleanup schedules if applicable).
-This allows the extension to remember the user's choices across browser sessions.

 ## Data Usage

 - I do not sell or transfer user data to third parties, outside of the approved use cases